-Figure 80: Identify - PRP Entry 2
+Figure 88: Identify - PRP Entry 2

+Bit Description

-Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry that specifies the location where data should be transferred to (if there is a physical discontinuity).
-This field shall not be a pointer to a PRP List.
+63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry.
+Refer to Figure 11 for the definition of this field.
+This field shall not be a pointer to a PRP List as the data buffer may not

+cross more than one page boundary.